Criteria for the Evaluation of Contact Tracing Apps

 As a rare edge case, diagnosis keys could be attributed to a single person in case this person is the only one reporting positive for a prolonged period of time.
 By only publishing diagnosis keys once a certain threshold of submissions is reached over a period of time, this risk is mitigated.
 Also, diagnosis key upload is limited for the last 14 days prior to the positive test results and no linking of exposure events beyond the epidemiological relevant timeframe is possible.

 The Corona-Warn-App takes state of the art measures to make individual messages and communication patterns unobservable to malicious entities.

 Well-established encryption mechanisms such as HTTP over TLS (HTTPS) ensure that messages are not readable for outside viewers.
 Metadata is removed before processing payload in diagnosis key submissions and can therefore not be linked to them on a database level.
-To further reduce the possibility of man-in-the-middle attacks, static public key pinning shall ensure that trusted communication only happens between the Corona-Warn-App and the server.
+To further reduce the possibility of man-in-the-middle attacks, certificate pinning shall ensure that trusted communication only happens between the Corona-Warn-App and the server.

 Besides shielding individual messages that are transmitted by the system, also communication patterns need to be disguised.
 Consider, for example, that polling for test results and submitting diagnosis keys would only happen in case of a real infection.
 In this case, observing network traffic would be sufficient to know that users took a SARS-CoV-2 test and had a positive result.
 This attack surface is mitigated by random fake messages that are indistinguishable from valid ones.
 This way, key submission and the retrieval of test results are indistinguishable from the system's background noise, creating plausible deniability for users even if network traffic is observed.